 Vinted is no longer just a digital garage sale.
-With over 80 million users in Europe, including 9 million in France, the platform has become a major logistics channel for second-hand e-commerce retailers.
+With over 80 million users in Europe, including 9 million in France, the platform has become a major logistics channel for retailers .
 Whether you occasionally sell a collector's item or use Vinted as a complementary channel for your online store, logistical rigor determines your success.

-Between the strict deadlines imposed by the platform (5 business days maximum), transportation risks (loss, theft, damage), and the limitations of standard protection, a sale can quickly turn into a total loss.
+Between the strict shipping deadlines imposed by the platform (5 business days maximum), transport risks (loss, theft, breakage), and the limitations of standard protection, a sale can quickly turn into a dead loss.
 This guide reveals the essential rules of Vinted shipping and why, above a certain amount, relying solely on basic protection becomes a risky gamble.

 How Long Does It Take to Ship a Vinted Package?
 The 5-Day Rule